How to Track User Logon Session Time in Active Directory

 In this article, we went through the steps you need to take if you want to audit logon/logoff events using the Event Logs themselves.
 Clearly, this is not the most effective and sensible way to conduct your Active Directory auditing.
 Event logs are noisy, they don’t contain a lot of contexts, and for more complex auditing tasks, they simply do not provide enough information to be of any use.

-The easier and more efficient way to audit logon/logoff activities, along with other critical events in Active Directory, is to use Lepide.
-To try Lepide’s AD auditing software for yourself, download the free trial version using the form below:
+An easier and more efficient way to audit logon/logoff activities, along with other critical events in Active Directory, is to use Lepide Auditor for Active Directory.

 Check out our AD Auditing Solution